learn-co-students/rails-js-assessment-cb-gh-000/README.md

  2. Must use your Rails api to create a resource and render the response without a page refresh.
  3. The rails API must reveal at least one `has-many` relationship in the JSON that is then rendered to the page.
  3. Must have at least one link that loads, or updates a resource without reloading the page.
  4. Must translate the JSON responses into Javascript Model Objects.
 The Model Objects must have at least one method on the prototype.
-Formatters work really well for this
+Formatters work really well for this.

 ## Instructions